adrian-dybwad/DGTCentaurMods/README.md

-# UNIVERSAL
+# Universal-Chess

-This project adds features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files, use the chessboard as an interface for online play (e.g. Lichess), play engines, and emulate other chess boards such as the DGT Pegasus.
+Universal-Chess is an extensible software platform for electronic chess boards.
+It currently targets the **DGT Centaur** hardware (as the first supported board), and includes:
+- Local play against engines
+- Game recording/export (PGN)
+- Online play (Lichess integration)
+- Board emulation modes (Millennium / Pegasus / Chessnut) for compatible apps

-Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and using our own software we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.
-We've reverse-engineered most of the protocols for piece detection, lights, sound, and display (although we still occasionally discover the odd new thing).
-Now we can control the board, we're using that to create the software features.
+On DGT Centaur hardware, the stock Raspberry Pi can be replaced with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) to enable Wi‑Fi/Bluetooth features and run this software stack.

+**Warranty notice:** Hardware modification may void device warranty.
+Proceed at own risk.

 ## Architecture